A Naturopathic Approach to Women's Hormone Balance

 The Role of Functional Testing

-Standard bloodwork often checks total hormone levels at a single point in time — useful, but limited.
+Standard bloodwork often checks total hormone levels at a single point in time.
+It's useful, but limited.
 Functional testing can offer a much more detailed view.
 Comprehensive hormone panels that include estrogen and progesterone metabolites, a four-point cortisol curve, and cortisol awakening response (CAR) reveal how your body is producing, metabolizing, and clearing hormones throughout the day.

 Nutrition and Lifestyle as Foundation